Zarcotech/stocksproject/README.md

-# Stocks Project
+# Zarcotech Uranium

 ## Overview
-This project is designed to show stock status based on symbol.
+This project is designed to show stock status based on NASDAQ stock symbol.

 ## Features
 - Stock price tracking